 Thermos has been a trusted household name in the beverage container market since its original vacuum flask was carried on an Antarctic expedition in 1907.
 “We’re known as a producer of insulated products but also as a quality manufacturer of containers,” explained Tony Seitz, senior marketing manager at Thermos.
 With the introduction of the Intāk™ [pronounced intake] hydration bottle Thermos was looking to meet new consumer demands while maintaining their reputation for high quality products.
 The Intāk™ was created with health consciousness and busy lifestyles in mind.
 It has a rotating intake meter to keep track of how much you drink and a flip-up loop for easy carrying.
 The ergonomic design has an easy, push-release hinged lid and tactile grooves in an elliptical pattern that make the 24-ounce bottle both practical and stylish.

-“We saw the BPA issue gaining speed so we specifically developed the Intāk™ bottle as a BPA free product,” says Tony Seitz, senior marketing manager at Thermos.
+“We saw the BPA issue gaining speed so we specifically developed the Intāk™ bottle as a BPA free product,” explained Seitz.
 “We looked at other materials but Tritan™ is superior in clarity and durability and so we were one of the first companies to adopt it.